Statistics at Lancaster

 You will study a range of modules as part of your course, some examples of which are listed below.

 The three month dissertation period (mid-June to mid-September) will involve the application of statistical methodology to a substantive problem.
 This dissertation is written by the student under the direction of a supervisor.
-Many projects are collaborative: recent collaborations include GlaxoSmithKline; AstraZeneca; Wrightington Hospital; Royal Lancaster Infirmary; Leahurst Veterinary Centre; and the Department of the Environment.
+Some projects are collaborative: examples include GlaxoSmithKline; AstraZeneca; Wrightington Hospital; Royal Lancaster Infirmary; Leahurst Veterinary Centre; and the Department of the Environment.

 Students will gain a thorough understanding of advanced statistical methods which go beyond the scope of MSc taught components, and will learn about the development of original statistical methodology which will contribute to a fuller understanding of existing methodology.
 Students are required to make innovative use of the statistical method, leading to substantive findings which would not readily be obtainable by routine application of standard techniques.